oracle/terraform-provider-oci/docs/examples/hypervisors/kvm/kvm-nested/README.md

 - Update `terraform.tfvars` with the required information.
 Terraform automatically loads them to populate variables, but you can also use the -var-file flag directly to specify a file.
 These files are the same syntax as Terraform configuration files.
 And like Terraform configuration files, these files can also be JSON.

-We don't recommend saving usernames and password to version control, but you can create a local secret variables file and use -var-file to load it.
+We don't recommend saving usernames and passwords to version control, but you can create a local secret variables file and use -var-file to load it.

 Most examples use the same set of environment variables so you only need to do this once.
 There's a sample file available on this sample code for your reference in addition to the snippet below: